neerajchowdary889/Golang_API-Tutorial/README.md

     - This is Patch req - which is used to update existing data.

 #### - I clearly mentioned everything in comments, check it out once to understand clearly.
+- Video i watched to do this project is : [https://youtu.be/bj77B59nkTQ](https://youtu.be/bj77B59nkTQ) (Tech With Tim).